EkaterineSheshelidze/CS50-final-project/README.md

 ## Features

-1. **User Authentication:**
-- Secure user authentication using Flask sessions.
-Users can sign up, log in, and enjoy a personalized experience.
+1. **Secure user authentication** using Flask sessions.

 2. **Profile Management:**
-- **Change Profile Information:**
-     - Update your password and personalize your profile picture via Profile Settings on the Home page or Navigation bar.
+- **Change Profile Information:** Update your password and personalize your profile picture via Profile Settings on the Home page or Navigation bar.

 - **Track your achievements:**
-     - Monitor your total accumulated hours and earned points on your Home Page.
+     - Monitor your achievements, total accumulated hours and earned points on your Home Page.
 Stay motivated by keeping track of your achievements over time.

-- **Home Page Progress Section:**
-    - View all your achievements on your Home page.
     - Add progress to the Progress seciton on the Home Page via "Add Progess" button.
 Provide details such as organization name, type of work, date, and hours spent.

-3. **Responsive Design:**
-- Enjoy a seamless experience on any device with GiveRadar responsive design, ensuring the website looks great on both desktop and mobile.
+3. **Dynamic and Interactive UI:** Enjoy a seamless experience on any device with GiveRadar responsive design, ensuring the website looks great on both desktop and mobile.

-4. **Interactive Map:**
-- Explore areas all over Georgia where you can donate clothing, shoes, recycling materials like plastic, paper and old batteries using GiveRadar interactive map feature.
+4. **Interactive Map:** Explore areas all over Georgia where you can donate clothing, shoes, recycling materials like plastic, paper and old batteries using GiveRadar interactive map feature.

-5. **Discover Page:**
-- Stay informed with our Discover page, featuring ongoing programs and events organized by GiveRadar’s collaborators.
+5. **Discover Page:** Stay informed with our Discover page, featuring ongoing programs and events organized by GiveRadar’s collaborators.
 Clicking on an event provides detailed information on a dedicated page.

 ## Installation